 The 3.8-litre in the Carrera S now produces 394bhp, although both engines offering seriously impressive performance, particularly when paired with the Porsche PDK twin-clutch automatic gearbox.
 Most owners will go or this and we think it's best option, but Porsche also offers a seven-speed manual gearbox – the first of its kind in a production car.

-Move up the 911 range and you’ll find the lightweight, track-focused 911 GT3 version, as well as the more powerful Turbo and Turbo S models – but in all honesty the ‘basic’ Carrera will be more than enough for most.
+Move up the 911 range and you’ll find the lightweight, track-focused 911 GT3 and GT3 RS models, as well as the more powerful Turbo and Turbo S models – but in all honesty the ‘basic’ Carrera will be more than enough for most.
 The GTS model, which sits somewhere between the Carrera and the GT3, completes the line-up.

 As well as changes to the engine, the latest 911 boasts an interior that has received a major makeover inspired by the Porsche Panamera saloon.
 All 911s get leather upholstery as standard, with some of the more powerful models featuring some suede-like Alcantara fabric for a sportier look.

 The Porsche 911 is deservedly considered to be one of the finest performance cars you can buy.
 It combines impressive straight-line speed with handling and road-holding that make driving it an absolute pleasure.
 It's comfortable when you need it to be, yet balanced and agile at speed, while the feedback that comes through the steering wheel makes you feel at one with the car.